buildkite/docs/pages/pipelines/notifications.md

 * [Email](#email): Send an email to the specified email address.
 * [Basecamp](#basecamp-campfire-message): Post a message to a Basecamp Campfire.
 Requires a Basecamp Chatbot to be configured in your Basecamp organization.
 * [Slack](#slack-channel-and-direct-messages): Post a message to the specified Slack Channel.
-Requires a Slack notification service to be enabled for each channel.
+Requires a Slack Workspace or individual Slack notification services to be enabled for each channel.
 * [Webhooks](#webhooks): Send a notification to the specified webhook URL.
 * [PagerDuty](#pagerduty-change-events)